 None of these are published, unfortunately, by Samuel French or Dramatists, but many are published by Theatre Communications Group, among others.

 While no simple search can bring up all scripts and only scripts, the first, rather complex, search linked above gathers a pretty good set of the scripts we have on that platform, while the second link above has just those published by TCG.

 If you view the ebook in EBSCO's embedded viewer, you can use options at the very top of the screen to download PDFs of selected pages.
 (The option exists to download the whole ebook but requires creation of an EBSCO account and, often, installation of additional software and could make the book less available to others for two weeks.)

-If you use this custom link, you should go directly to a selection of hundreds of scripts in our collection that include somewhere on their catalog record some mention of words indicating comedy.
+If you use this custom link, you should go directly to a selection of hundreds of scripts in our collection that were published since 2010.
+You can easily remove that date filter to include more plays.

 A peculiar and helpful thing about the WT library specifically is that acting edition scripts in this library in particular are shelved in the PZ3.5 range, so if you choose to search in the Call Number field of our Advanced Search, you can enter PZ3.5* [the * is important] to see a list of most of the scripts that we have.

 You can then also apply date limiters on the right to get only results since a given year.